Home | Speakers | Agenda | ST Online | Partners |

 BIG IDEAS STAGE

-The scourge of the silo: How can place based public service reform support better outcomes?
+The scourge of the silo: How can place-based public service reform support better outcomes?

 This session will explore the implications both for how the national system needs to evolve to enable these ways of working, and how partners working deeply in place can mobilise and work alongside communities in new ways.